No matter where you go, or how careful you try to be with your words and actions, there will always be someone who will judge you and what you do.

 “That is correct.
 So if I decline to accept your abuse, does it not belong to you?”

-The more negatively you react to hate and (constructive) criticism, the truer those statements will be to you.
+Therefore, the more negatively you react to hate and (constructive) criticism, the truer those statements will be to you.
 If the shoe doesn’t fit, move on.
-No one asked you to squeeze your feet in them.
+Remember, no one asked you to squeeze your feet in them.